dendronhq/dendron-site/vault/dendron.release.2021-08-09.md

 ### Highlights

 - new lookup commands: lookup has split into "Lookup Note" and "Lookup Schema". these commands are significantly faster 🚀 than the current lookup on large workspaces
 - frontmatter tags: create `tags: [awesome, sprouts]` directly in the frontmatter
+- custom tag colors: create the perfect color palette for each of your tags
+- rename headers: like **Rename Note** but for headers
 - integrated seeds: seed commands are now available from within the plugin
 - github publish pod: update the status of github issues from inside of Dendron
+- quality of life improvements
+    - auto-resolve conflicting keybinding from vim
 - lots of fixes
   - issue with non-highlighting wikilinks
   - broken links in the extension README
   - adding a vault via the CLI will also add the vault in the code workspace

--

 ### Ongoing